jbytecode/JMcDM/README.md

 ## Package Dependencies

-Since the Julia package manager installs all of the dependencies automatically, a standard user don't need to install them manually.
+Since the Julia package manager installs all of the dependencies automatically, a standard user doesn't need to install them manually.
 The package dependencies are listed below:
 - Cbc
 - DataFrames